 Inorganic MCL PHG MCWD Water Sample Violation?
-Typical Source Contaminants MCL (MCLG) Average Range Date(s) violation: of Contaminant Arsenic (ppb) 10 0.004 2.6 ND - 10 2020 No (1) Erosion of natural deposits Fluoride (ppm) 2.0 1 0.30 ND - 0.49 2020 No Erosion of natural deposits Gross Alpha (pCi/L) 15 (0) 1.725 0.02 - 9.99 2020 No Erosion of natural deposits Disinfection MCL PHG MCWD Water Sample Violation?
-Typical Source Byproducts [MRDL] [MRDLG] Average Range Date(s) violation: Of Contaminant TTHMs [Total trihalomethanes] (ppb) 80 N/A 19 10 - 28 2020 No Byproduct of drinking water chlorination Haloacetic Acids (ppb) 60 N/A 11.7 7.4 - 16 2020 No Byproduct of drinking water disinfection Chlorine Residual (ppm) [4] [4] 0.91 0.34 - 1.5 2020 No Drinking water disinfectant added for treatment
+Typical Source Contaminants MCL (MCLG) Average Range Date(s) violation: of Contaminant Arsenic (ppb) 10 0.004 4.2 ND - 31 2022 No (1) Erosion of natural deposits Fluoride (ppm) 2.0 1 0.27 ND - 0.49 2020 & 2021 No Erosion of natural deposits Gross Alpha (pCi/L) 15 (0) 1.725 0.02 - 9.99 2020 No Erosion of natural deposits Disinfection Byproducts MCL [MRDL] PHG [MRDLG] MCW Average D Water Range Sample Date(s) Violation?
+Typical Source Of Contaminant TTHMs [Total trihalomethanes] (ppb) 80 N/A 30 20 - 40 2022 No Byproduct of drinking water chlorination Haloacetic Acids (ppb) 60 N/A 12 10 - 14 2022 No Byproduct of drinking water disinfection Chlorine Residual (ppm) [4] [4] 0.82 0.30 - 1.26 2022 No Drinking water disinfectant added for treatment

 (1)While MCWD's drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
-The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water and is based on a running annual average for compliance purposes.
+The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
 The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+Though there were 2 individual samples that contained arsenic levels above the MCL this did not constitute an MCL violation.
+The arsenic MCL is based on a running quarterly average of the samples taken.

-Turbidity - Results of Direct Filtration Process of Surface Water
+Turbidity - Results of Direct Filtration Process of Surface Water 2022

-MCL (3) Highest single measurement in 2020 Lowest monthly percentage of samples meeting turbidity limits Violation?
-Typical Source of Contaminant Tm rbidity (2) 5.0 NTU 0.17 N/A No NTU) 95% of samples <0.5 NTU N/A 100% No Soil runoff
+MCL (3) Highest single measurement in 2022 Lowest monthly percentage of samples meeting turbidity limits Violation?
+Typical Source of Contaminant Turbidity (2) 5.0 NTU 0.47 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil runoff